kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

   for the selection.
 Thus `ALG le` will select all algorithms that have *le* in their name in the current module, section, layer, etc. If the current focus is a module, then it will select all algorithms in that module that have *le* in their name.
+- One instance of `imported` may be placed before anywhere in the selector.
+  Only imported algorithms and/or constants will thenbe selected.
+Other selectors will supress instaces of import declarations.
 - The `name selector` matches any name that contains these characters.
 So `ALG le` matches any algorithm that has *le* in its name, e.g., `less`, `less than`, `clear`, etc. Use a regular expression to be more specific, e.g., `ALG /^le` matches only algorithms that start with *le*.